 What Is Throughput in Kanban?

-Throughput helps to determine the capacity of your team to be able to deliver a certain amount of completed tasks in a fixed period of time.
+Throughput helps determine your team’s capacity to deliver a certain amount of completed tasks in a fixed period.

-Over a period of time, team performance can be tracked through a throughput histogram.
-Bear in mind that if your throughput increases or stays the same over a period of time, it indicates that your team is functioning efficiently.
+If your throughput increases or stays the same over a while, it indicates that your team is functioning efficiently.

 However, if it decreases, it indicates the occurrence of a scope creep or hindrance in productivity.